Euphyllia ancora: Conservation

-Sea temperature in the tropics have increased by almost 1℃ over the past 100 years and are currently increasing at the rate of 1-2℃ per century.
-Zooxanthelle corals live close to the upper limit of thermal tolerance and become stressed if exposed to temperatures 1-2oC above normal.
-If stressed, corals expellee their zoothanthellae and turn whote - they 'bleach'.
+Sea temperature in the tropics have increased by almost 1°C over the past 100 years and are currently increasing at the rate of 1–2°C per century.
+Zooxanthelle corals live close to the upper limit of thermal tolerance and become stressed if exposed to temperatures 1–2°C above normal.
+If stressed, corals expel their zoothanthellae and turn white - they 'bleach'.
 Conservation is a really easy and beneficial way to save coral reefs.
 Coral reefs are sometimes surrounded around poor countries/islands.
 Scuba and snorkeling activities for tourists are a great way to earn revenue.
 Like well managed tourist industries, these activities have little or no environmental impact and as they represent an eternally renewable source of income, they are likely to be important in the quest for effective management practices that lead to long-term conservation.